mbartcus/cv/_portfolio/chatbot.md

 We modify the LUIS recognizer to extract entities from the user's request.
 We add the entities to the BookingDetails class.

-We also add application insights to monitor the bot's performance and monitor the problematic interactions (experiences) between the chatbot and the user.
-We use the final step to log in the application insights with AzureLogHandler.
-We track two details about a user's experience.
+We add application insights to monitor the bot's performance and monitor the problematic interactions (experiences) between the chatbot and the user.
+Therefore, we use the final step to log in the application insights with AzureLogHandler.
+Furthermore, we track two details about a user's experience.
 The first thing to check is if the flight was satisfied with the bot's proposals and booked.
 And the second is if the customer was not satisfied with the bot's proposals.
-If the flight was booked we log it with the level INFO.
+If the flight was booked, we log it with the level INFO.
 A customer who is not satisfied is logged with the level ERROR.

 ```python
 async def final_step(self, step_context: WaterfallStepContext) -> DialogTurnResult: